arenaxr/arena-unity/README.md

 ## Architecture
 - The `.NET 4.x` API level is required since ARENA JSON payloads are fluid, and we cannot keep up with schema serialization definitions by developers and users.
 So we use the `dynamic` object instantiations offered in the .Net 4 API to test for JSON attributes at runtime.
-- **ArenaClient** is a Singleton class, meant to be instantiated only once to control the auth and MQTT communication flow.
+- **ArenaHeadlessent** is a Singleton class, meant to be instantiated only once to control the auth and MQTT communication flow.
-- **ArenaObject** is a class for each GameObjects to publish to the ARENA, accessing the publish and subscribe MQTT methods through **ArenaClient.Instance**. `ArenaClient` will manage attaching `ArenaObject` to Unity GameObjects for you.
+- **ArenaObject** is a class for each GameObjects to publish to the ARENA, accessing the publish and subscribe MQTT methods through **ArenaHeadlessent.Instance**. `ArenaHeadlessent` will manage attaching `ArenaObject` to Unity GameObjects for you.

 ## Library Development:
 Almost all steps to develop the library are the same, just prepare a development project using the [Library Usage](#library-usage) steps, except import the `ARENA Unity` package locally instead of from a Git URL.